chris-creditdesign/chris-creditdesign.github.io/_posts/2014-07-14-coding-for-designers-6.md

 ### Say what?

-I've cheated a little bit here and added a red border around every element in this simple example just to show how they sit together.
+I’ve cheated a little bit here and added a red border around every element in this simple example just to show how they sit together.

 <p data-height="464" data-theme-id="4773" data-slug-hash="iJHfr" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/chris-creditdesign/pen/iJHfr/'>Inline vs Block elements border</a> by chris-creditdesign (<a href='http://codepen.io/chris-creditdesign'>@chris-creditdesign</a>) on <a href='http://codepen.io'>CodePen</a>.</p>